cpcloudnl/dane-smtp/README.md

 * Multiple mailservers on the _same_ domain need a TLSA record for each of their subdomains.
 * Multiple mailservers on a _different_ domain need a TLSA record in each of their zone.

-Each server should have it's own certificate and therefor have a unique hash in each of their TLSA-records.

 The DNS-record consists of the following 4 fields:

 ### 1. Certificate Usage